kirthiprakash/keyval-resource/README.md

   order to generate key-value pairs

-- `overrides`: *Optional.* A dictionary of key-value pairs that will override any key-value pairs found in `directory`.
+- `overrides`: *Optional.* A dictionary of key-value pairs that will override any matching pair with same key found in `directory`.

 ## Examples